WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 Be wery careful how you map WLCG JWT token indentity and when you support also X.509 voms proxies.
 Most probably it'll be necessary to very carefully add additional ACLs to your VO (sub)directories or rely on dCache ownership inheritance from the parent directory.

 ### dCache 8.2/9.2 configuration
-This version comes with
+These dCache versions comes with important updates.

 1. WLCG JWT profile support integrated in "oidc" gPlazma plugin
 2. Support for access with tokens with roots:// protocol on same port 1094
 3. Starting with 8.2.7 preferred authorization plugin is set to ZTN and we can simply rely on BEARER_TOKEN variable
-4. Symlinks properly handled since 8.2.22 (the minimal secure version that can be used by LHC experiments with special configuration for tokens)
+4. Symlinks properly handled since 8.2.22 (minimal version usable by LHC experiments, but with special configuration for tokens)
-5. WLCG JWT explicit authorization implemented in 8.2.33 and 9.2.0
+5. WLCG JWT explicit authorization implemented in 8.2.33 and 9.2.0 (needs special workaround in IAM token issuer configuration - available e.g. in ATLAS IAM)
-6. Fixed storage scopes without path 8.2.35 and 9.2.3, otherwise special workaround needs to be applied on IAM token issuer side (available for ATLAS)
+6. Recommended for WLCG experiments are 8.2.35+ and 9.2.3+

-Following configuration updates should add support for token access
+Following minimal configuration adds support to access files with WLCG JWL tokens
 ```
 # /etc/dcache/gplazma.conf
 ...
 auth     optional     oidc
-map      sufficient   multimap gplazma.multimap.file=/etc/dcache/multi-mapfile.oidc
 ...
 ```
 ```